Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Enhanced baselines with cross-annotation

-where $\mathbf{W}_{S}^{1} \in \mathbb{R}^{N\times N}$ are the parameters of a depth-wise separable 9$\times$9 convolution, the output attention map $\alpha$ implicitly contains the keypoints prior from action-specific knowledge.
 On the other hand, inspired by the SENet~\cite{Hu_2018_CVPR}, the CR aims at performing channel-wise feature re-calibration in a global sense, where the per-channel summary statistics are utilized to selectively emphasis informative feature maps as well as suppress useless ones.
 To be specific, the latent feature passes through two fully-connected layers and a sigmoid activation to obtain an attention vector $\mathbf{\beta}$ for each channel

 where $\sigma(\cdot)$ and $\delta$ represent the sigmoid and ReLU functions respectively, $\mathbf{W}_{C}^{1}\in \mathbb{R}^{d \times N}$ and $\mathbf{W}_{C}^{1} \in \mathbb{R}^{N\times N}$ refer two fully-connection layers.